FAQ

 A :

-Immediate next steps for the Red Rock Corridor will focus on expanding bus service, growing transit ridership, and promoting economic development throughout the corridor.
+The Red Rock Corridor Commission will continue to focus on expanding bus service, growing transit ridership, and promoting economic development throughout the corridor.
+Additionally, in 2023, a Vision Refresh aims to explore less traditional transit opportunities that may suit the unique circumstances of this corridor.

 Q: Will the Red Rock Corridor compete with the METRO Green Line (Central Corridor)?